GGoetzelmann/cv_ws_2023/sessions/4 - Image Classification/Deepdetect - Installation and Usage.md

 # Using a pre-trained model for prediction or training

 ## Register service

+- adjust the "nclasses" to the number of classes you want to train on
+- adjust the model if needed.
+The squeezenet model ist very fast but results might not be ideal.

 ```
 curl --location --request PUT 'http://localhost:9998/services/squeeze4' \
 --header 'Content-Type: application/json' \